 I’m going to start this article off with one of the biggest lessons I’ve learned, which is to take advice with a grain of salt.
 Yes, even my advice.

-So don’t try to fit yourself into a mold that you know you won’t fit into.
+Don’t try to fit yourself into a mold that you know you won’t fit into.
 Listen to people you trust.
 Learn from them, but forge your own path.
 Break rules and blog the way you want to blog.

 Each time I “fail,” I learn something.
 That in turn means that I can pass it on to you.

-You have to discover what works for you, and what doesn’t.
+Uncover what works for you, and what doesn’t.